kpeddakotla/LDATopicModeling/README.md

 ## Usage

-1. Launch the backend server (`app.py`) and ensure it is running on `http://localhost:5000`.
-2. Start the frontend server, which will run on `http://localhost:3000` by default.
+1. Launch the server using npm start, which will run on `http://localhost:3000` by default.
-3. Navigate to `http://localhost:3000` in your browser.
+2. Navigate to `http://localhost:3000` in your browser.
-4. Upload a `.zip` file containing academic PDFs.
+3. Upload a `.zip` file containing academic PDFs.
-5. Specify the desired parameters:
+4. Specify the desired parameters:
    - Number of topics
    - Number of words per topic
    - Additional stopwords (optional)
    - Whether to skip bibliography sections
-6. Click "Analyze" to run the topic modeling process and view the results.
+5. Click "Analyze" to run the topic modeling process and view the results.

 ---